Building our own table

 Co-Founder • Marketing Strategist

-Live pitch round meets panel talk.
-Founders pitch, judges respond and the room decides who advances to Somali Week in London.
+Four live presentations.
+Founders pitch, receive feedback, and the audience participates in deciding who advances to Somali Week in London.

 Speakers & Investors